AT 2025abao: The fourth luminous red nova in M 31: Photometric evolution

-Between MJD 61027 and 61041 ($+41$ d to $+55$ d), SPHEREx observed again the field of \obj, this time during the outburst stage.
-The corresponding IR SED, presented in Figure~\ref{fig:Spherex_post}, shows an hot thermal continuum, with absorption bands at 0.82 $\mu$m (visible also in the optical spectra, produced by VO and TiO molecules, as observed also in V838 Mon; \citealt{Lynch2004ApJ...607..460L}), 0.94 $\mu$m \citep[due to TiO;][]{Valenti1998ApJ...498..851V}, 1.1 $\mu$m \citep[from a combination of VO, CN and TiO molecules;][]{Pastorello2023}, 1.45 $\mu$m (water vapours), and 2.4 $\mu$m \citep[from CO;][]{Blagorodnova2021}.
-We performed a Planckian fit to the reddening-corrected SED, which provides an excellent match up to the red tail with a BB having the following parameters: $T_{BB}=3980\pm60$ K, $R_{BB}=2250\pm60$ \Rsun, and $L_{BB}=(4.35\pm0.25)\times10^{39}$ erg~s$^{-1}$.
+Between MJD 61027 and 61041 ($+41$ d to $+55$ d), SPHEREx observed the field of \obj\ again, this time during the outburst.
+The corresponding IR SED, presented in Fig.~\ref{fig:Spherex_post}, shows a hot thermal continuum, with absorption bands at 0.82 $\mu$m (analogous to those seen in the optical spectra, produced by VO and TiO molecules, as also observed in V838 Mon; \citealt{Lynch2004ApJ...607..460L}), 0.94 $\mu$m \citep[due to TiO;][]{Valenti1998ApJ...498..851V}, 1.1 $\mu$m \citep[from a combination of VO, CN, and TiO molecules;][]{Pastorello2023}, 1.45 $\mu$m (water vapours) and 2.4~$\mu$m \citep[from CO;][]{Blagorodnova2021}.
+We performed a Planckian fit to the reddening-corrected SED, which provides an excellent match up to the red tail with a BB that has the following parameters: $T_{BB}=3980\pm60$~K, $R_{BB}=2250\pm60$~\Rsun, and $L_{BB}=(4.35\pm0.25)\times10^{39}$ erg~s$^{-1}$.
 These parameters are consistent with those obtained from the optical filters at similar phases.
 No IR excess is detected up to 5 $\mu$m, as a single BB is sufficient to fit the data even at the reddest wavelengths.
-Therefore, either dust is not present and had yet to be formed, or it is pre-existing and is much colder than 600 K, otherwise its emission would have been visible as an IR excess at such long wavelengths.
+Therefore, either dust is not present and has yet to form, or there is pre-existing dust, much colder than 600~K, otherwise its emission would have been visible as an IR excess at such long wavelengths.